jwallbridge/translob/README.md

 There are 149 rows in each file : 40 LOB data points, 104 hand-crafted features and 5 prediction horizons (k=1, 2, 3, 5, 10).
 Each column represents an event snapshot.
 Data is normalized based on the prior day mean and standard deviation and is stored consecutively for each of the 5 stocks.

 The training labels for prediction are as follows.
 Let a = 0.002.
 For percentage changes x >= 0.002, label 1.0 is used.
 For percentage changes -a < x < a, label 2.0 is used.
-For percentage changes x <= a, label 3.0 is used.
+For percentage changes x <= -a, label 3.0 is used.